 India is preparing for GST reforms in September-October 2025, with a significant reform expected to simplify the tax structure and make compliance easier.
 The GST changes indicate reducing GST slabs to fewer, fixing inverted tax structures, and lowering GST rates on daily essentials, packaged food, electronics and insurance.
-It is scheduled to launch by 22nd September 2025, as highlighted in the Prime Minister’s Independence Day address.
+It was launched on 22nd September 2025, as highlighted in the Prime Minister’s Independence Day address.

 These changes aim to reduce the tax burden, empower MSMEs, and boost economic growth.